kshrikant7/Prometheus_Assignment/README.md

 Create a requirement.txt file and add all the python packages name required to run the python script.

 <h3><b>Step 4: Create Prometheus Configuration</b></h3>
-Create a prometheus.yml file in the project directory
+Create a prometheus.yml file in the project directory.

 <h3><b>Step 5: Build and Run the Containers</b></h3>
 Run the following command to build and start the Docker containers:<br><br>